athulya01011976-ux/Data-learning-journey/Case_study/ecommerce-business-case/Business_context.md

 We are a 3-year-old e-commerce startup selling consumer lifestyle products (home essentials, electronics accessories, and personal care items).

-Operate in India
+- Operate in India

-Website + Android app
+- Website + Android app

-Revenue driven mainly by paid marketing (Google, Meta) and repeat customers
+- Revenue driven mainly by paid marketing (Google, Meta) and repeat customers

-Recently scaled marketing spend but profitability is unstable
+- Recently scaled marketing spend but profitability is unstable

-Leadership wants “data-driven decisions” but isn’t clear what that means yet
+- Leadership wants “data-driven decisions” but isn’t clear what that means yet

 ## Current concerns:

-Growth feels slower despite higher ad spend
+- Growth feels slower despite higher ad spend

-Some products sell very well, others don’t move
+- Some products sell very well, others don’t move

-Customers complain about delivery delays occasionally
+- Customers complain about delivery delays occasionally

-Management meetings often end with “we need better insights”
+- Management meetings often end with “we need better insights”

 ## Data Available

 You have access to the following tables (last 18 months of data):

-orders
+### 1. orders

-order_id
+- order_id

-user_id
+- user_id

-order_date
+- order_date

-order_status (placed, shipped, delivered, cancelled, returned)
+- order_status (placed, shipped, delivered, cancelled, returned)

-total_amount
+- total_amount

-payment_method
+- payment_method

-order_items
+### 2.order_items

-order_id
+- order_id

-product_id
+- product_id

-quantity
+- quantity

-item_price
+- item_price

-discount_applied
+- discount_applied

-products
+### 3.products

-product_id
+- product_id

-category
+- category

-brand
+- brand

-cost_price
+- cost_price

-selling_price
+- selling_price

-users
+### 4.users

-user_id
+- user_id

-signup_date
+- signup_date

-city
+- city

-acquisition_channel (organic, google_ads, meta_ads, referral)
+- acquisition_channel (organic, google_ads, meta_ads, referral)

-marketing_spend
+### 5.marketing_spend

-date
+- date

-channel
+- channel

-spend_amount
+- spend_amount

-campaign_id
+- campaign_id

-delivery
+### 6.delivery

-order_id
+- order_id

-promised_days
+- promised_days

-actual_delivery_days
+- actual_delivery_days

 ## 5 Intentionally Vague Client Questions

 These are exactly how leadership phrases them — unclear, high-level, and slightly confused:

-“Are we actually growing properly, or does it just look like growth?”
+1. “Are we actually growing properly, or does it just look like growth?”

-“Marketing is costing us a lot — is it even worth it?”
+2. “Marketing is costing us a lot — is it even worth it?”

-“Which customers are good customers?”
+3. “Which customers are good customers?”

-“Some products feel profitable but I’m not sure — can you check?”
+4. “Some products feel profitable but I’m not sure — can you check?”

-“Delivery issues keep coming up in reviews — is this really a big problem or just noise?”
+5. “Delivery issues keep coming up in reviews — is this really a big problem or just noise?”